What is momentum?

 Hence impulse is equal to the change in momentum.

-What is Momentum in physics? angular momentum: 2nd type of momentum.
 When an object is moving in a circle then it has angular momentum.
 It is the property of an object that characterizes the rotational inertia of that object.
-Angular momentum is defined as the product of linear momentum magnitude and the perpendicular distance r.
+Angular momentum is defined as the cross product of linear momentum and the perpendicular distance r.

-It is also a vector quantity and is indicated by “L” which is given by
+It is also a vector quantity and is indicated by L. Angular momentum formula is given by

 L = m v r